axharb/dynamic-form/README.md

 Creates form dynamically based on JSON data

 # set up
-1-download the repo
+-download the repo
-2-navigate to repo location, and run the following commands:
+-navigate to repo location, and run the following commands:
 $ npm install
 $ npm start